 It was the only commodity worthy enough to cover our very great sin debt.
 No gold, or silver, or precious stones could do it.
 Only the blood of one who was perfect – sinless and spotless, could cover our sin.

 Thanks to the Bible, we now have the privilege of knowing and understanding God’s wonderful plan of salvation revealed in Jesus Christ.

 Our part is so simple.
-We must simply believe.
-Believe in the work Jesus did on the cross.
+We must simply believe: Believe in the work Jesus did on the cross.
 Believe that we are sinners in need of a Savior.
-We can’t save ourselves.
-We can’t be good enough, and we can’t earn our way back.
-The only thing we can do is believe on the name of the Lord Jesus Christ, and we will be saved!
+That we can’t save ourselves.
+That we can’t be good enough, and we can’t earn our way back.
+Believe that the only thing we can do is put our faith in the name of the Lord Jesus Christ, and we will be saved!

 *Click the image to download a printable version of the graphic below.

 Maybe give it to someone as you share with them the gospel message!